Deep Sky Object in Spring

 M3 (Globular Cluster in Canes Venatici)

-Composed 6shots with 4min. & 6shots with 30sec. exposed
+Composed 8 shots with 6min. & 6 shots with 1min. exposed

 Location: Ooizumi, Hokuto city, Yamanashi pref.